When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • esophageal stenosis.

 How often is it allowed to do FGDS?
-Gastroenterologists claim that modern gastroscopic equipment is less traumatic and this type of research can be carried out almost daily.
-Therefore, if the doctor sends for examination after a short period of treatment, then you should not refuse, but it is better to endure this unpleasant procedure.
+Gastroenterologists claim that modern gastroscopic equipment is low-traumatic and this type of examination can be carried out almost daily.
+Therefore, if the doctor sends you for examination after a short period of treatment, then you should not refuse, but rather endure this unpleasant procedure.

-When is gastroscopy done?
+When is a gastroscopy performed?

 Indications for gastroscopy are:

-• signs of stomach bleeding;
+• signs stomach bleeding;

 • monitoring during the treatment of diseases of the digestive tract;